christian-grund/join-frontend/README.md

 ## Contact

-For questions or suggestions, contact [your email address] or create an issue on GitHub.
+For questions or suggestions, contact mail@christian-grund.dev or create an issue on GitHub.

 ---